THUDM/FastLDM/README.md

 * We provide parameter mapping functions from a module to another one in utils.mapping
 * We provide TensorRT-friendly modules in utils.modules
 * We provide benchmarking functions in utils.benchmark
+* We provide experiment functions to compare different implemented models with same interface